Evidence review

 Supply, the invisible hand

 Underneath all of this sits supply.
 When a molecule is hard to get, prices firm up and discounts vanish; when supply loosens and new desks pile in, competition drives prices down — until a regulatory shift tightens things again.
 The GLP-1 market has been through exactly this cycle, tied closely to the FDA drug-shortage list and the rules around compounding during a shortage12.
 If you want that story in full, read GLP-1 shortages and supply.
-The takeaway for pricing: a rock-bottom rate that depends on loose supply is not a rate you can count on.
+The takeaway for pricing: a rock-bottom rate that depends on loose supply is not a rate you can count on — and it's also why an unapproved, uncompoundable drug like retatrutide showing up for sale at any price is a red flag rather than a preview discount.

 How to read a price like a tracker